-The Board expects reasonable and responsible behavior from all members of the student body.
+123.1.
+INELIGIBILITY BASED ON USE OF CONTROLLED SUBSTANCES OR CRIMINAL ACTIVITY 1.
+Purpose The Board expects reasonable and responsible behavior from all members of the student body.
 For students who wish to participate in any extracurricular event outside of the school day, the Board wishes to establish certain minimum standards in regard to the use of alcohol, unlawful controlled substances ("drugs"), including anabolic steroids, and criminal activity.

-Authority Pol.
+2. Authority Pol.
 227 The Board believes that students who wish to participate in these activities, and who therefore act as role models for other students and representatives of the district in the community, should be expected to refrain from using alcohol, drugs, or engaging in criminal activity.
 Therefore, students who use alcohol or drugs or are convicted of misdemeanors or felonies shall be subject to the conditions stated below.

-3. Definition

-For purposes of this policy, an adjudication of delinquency by a juvenile court based upon a finding of commission of an act that violates the Pennsylvania Crimes Code shall be considered the equivalent of a conviction.

-4. Guidelines

-Any student, who, on the first offense:

-- Is observed or is known to have been drinking/in the possession of alcohol, or using/in the possession of drugs by any school employee or others having the authority in such matters or is convicted of any type of misdemeanor or felony shall be: - a.
+3. Definition For purposes of this policy, an adjudication of delinquency by a juvenile court based upon a finding of commission of an act that violates the Pennsylvania Crimes Code shall be considered the equivalent of a conviction.
+4. Guidelines Any student, who, on the first offense: Is observed or is known to have been drinking/in the possession of alcohol, or using/in the possession of drugs by any school employee or others having the authority in such matters or is convicted of any type of misdemeanor or felony shall be: a.
 Ineligible for participation in any event or extracurricular activity on school property outside of the school day for 30 calendar days.
-This includes, but is not limited to sports, sporting events, dances, prom, walking at graduation, etc. The date of ineligibility shall begin on the latter of: - i. the date of the infraction/conviction. - the date on which the high school administration learns of the infraction/conviction.
+This includes, but is not limited to sports, sporting events, dances, prom, walking at graduation, etc. The date of ineligibility shall begin on the latter of: i. the date of the infraction/conviction. the date on which the high school administration learns of the infraction/conviction.
 Page 1 of 2

-123.1.
-INELIGIBILITY BASED ON USE OF CONTROLLED SUBSTANCE OR CRIMINAL ACTIVITY - Pg.
-2

-- The student may participate in extracurricular activities outside of the school day if s/he completes the following: - a.
-The 30-calendar days suspension is completed. - The student will undergo a student assistance referral to the MAP team. - c.
-The student will follow through with the recommendations of the counselor. - d.
-The student will submit a letter from the drug and alcohol counselor stating that s/he complied with the recommendations of the counselor and has completed any necessary requirements as outlined to the student.
+5. Delegation of Responsibility The student may participate in extracurricular activities outside of the school datif s/he completes the following: The 30-calendar days suspension is completed.
+The student will undergo a student assistance referral to the MAP team.
+The student will follow through with the recommendations of the counselor stating that s/he complied with the recommendations of the counselor stating that s/he complied with the recommendations of the counselor stating that s/he complied with the recommendations of the counselor and has completed any necessary requirements as outlined to the student.
 Subsequent violations will result in exclusions from participating in any event or extracurricular activities for the remainder of the school year.
 Any student in violation of this policy during a time before the beginning of the school year will begin suspension on the first student day of the school year.

-Delegation of Responsibility Nothing contained in this policy shall be construed to limit the ability of a coach from imposing greater sanctions than those set forth in this policy, which are intended as minimum sanctions.
-A coach may impose longer or additional sanctions, regardless of whether the incident occurred during the time when the interscholastic athletic activity was in operation.
+Nothing contained in this policy shall be construed to limit the ability of a coach from imposing greater sanctions than those set forth in this policy, which are intended as minimum sanctions.
+A coach may impose longer or additional sanction regardless of whether the incident occurred during the time when the interscholastia athletic activity was in operation.
+References: Board Policy - 227 ------------------------------------ ---